-Positioning error (figure 11) is represented relative to the maximum communication range of a node.
+Positioning error (figure 12) is represented relative to the maximum communication range of a node.
 An error of 1.0 means that the position resulted from the positioning algorithm is one (maximum sized) radio hop away from its true position.
-For DV-Bearing, this position is obtained from the bearings to landmarks, applying the triangulation method mentioned in section II-B. For DV-Radial, position is obtained from the radials by solving a linear system.
+For DV-Bearing, this position is obtained from the bearings to landmarks, applying the triangulation method mentioned in section 2.2.
+For DV-Radial, position is directly obtain from the radials.
 On the horizontal axis of the graphs the standard deviation of the measurement noise is varied from 0 to $\frac{\pi}{4}$, and the several curves on each graph correspond to different landmark ratios.
 A larger number of landmarks improves both accuracy and precision, by solving a larger system for each positioning problem.
-For reasonable errors DV-Radial provides better positioning accuracy, and exhibits less dependence on the percentage of landmarks.
+For reasonable errors DV-Radial provides better positioning precision, and exhibits less dependence on the percentage of landmarks.